- Sermon Notes

 Luke 2:14, Glory to God in the highest, and on earth peace among men with whom He is pleased.

-APPL – The angels rejoiced.
-The shepherds rejoiced because there is now a reason to rejoice.
+APPL – The angels and the shepherds rejoiced because now there is a reason to rejoice.

-- Has this good news become your joy?
+• Is this good news your good news?

 John 3:16, For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.